kickr/kickr/CONTRIBUTING.md

 # How to contribute

 We welcome you to contribute!
-See below how to setup a development environment and start hacking right away.
+Learn how to setup a development environment and start hacking.

 ## Setup a Development Environment

-You need Java + maven (back-end technology) and NodeJS + npm (front-end technology) to build and run the application locally.
-See our [README](https://github.com/kickr/kickr#technology-stack) to get a broader view on our technology stack.
+You need Java + maven (back-end technology) to build and run the application locally.

+### Used Components

+You need to provide the following things in order to develop kickr

+* Java / Maven for building and running the app
+* MySQL / MariaDB for database persistence

 ### Initialize MySQL / MariaDB

-You will need MySQL / MariaDB to resemble the official development setup.
-Set it up:
+You will need to setup a MySQL / MariaDB database that persists the kickr data.

 ```
 mysql> CREATE DATABASE kickr;